bringyour/warp/README.md

 ## Run locally

-The `local_lb` target of the makefile runs the lb locally and edit `/etc/hostnames` to correctly direct the service hostnames.
+The `local_lb` target of the warp makefile runs the lb locally and edit `/etc/hostnames` to correctly direct the service hostnames.
+The hostname your dev computer is also used as an alias so that you can create DNS entries for your dev computer for second-device/mobile testing.

 ```
 make local_lb